-The first step in the analysis is to identify an overall level of stimulus spending, and then to allocate the total amount among the various advanced energy technology/product options.
-There presently is no specific commitment to a stimulus amount at the federal level, nor a commitment to direct some or all of a stimulus package toward the energy sector.
+The first step in the analysis is to identify an overall level of stimulus spending and allocate the total amount among the various advanced energy technology/product options.
+There presently is no commitment to a specific stimulus amount by the state of New Mexico or an agreed-upon total amount for advanced energy stimulus investment at the federal level.
 So we make an assumption about a potential level of spending based on a review of past stimulus spending at the state and federal level as well as current federal discussions around potential stimulus packages.

-The source of stimulus funding is presumed to be a federal stimulus package, a Illinois-specific package, or some combination of the two.
+The source of stimulus funding is presumed to be a federal stimulus package, investments from the state of New Mexico, or some combination of the two.
 Moreover, the level of stimulus spending could be from a single package or the total across multiple stimulus bills over some period of time (e.g., two years).
 Thus, the starting point level of stimulus spending is an assumption made for the purpose of modeling the resulting economic impact.

-Considering the level of economic dislocation (reduced economic activity and increased unemployment) caused by the pandemic and discussions at the federal level of a potential \$2 trillion stimulus package, our analysis starts with total COVID-related stimulus spending of roughly three times the stimulus level under the American Recovery and Reinvestment Act (ARRA).
-We then estimate an amount of stimulus spending in Illinois based on Illinois' portion of the federal ARRA funding.
-We thus postulate a hypothetical investment in Illinois of \$45 billion, whether from state funds or federal, on advanced energy technologies over one to two years.
+Considering the level of economic dislocation (reduced economic activity and increased unemployment) caused by the pandemic and discussions at the federal level of a potential \$2 trillionplus stimulus package, our analysis starts with total COVID-related stimulus spending of roughly three times the stimulus level under the American Recovery and Reinvestment Act (ARRA).
+We then estimate an amount of stimulus spending in New Mexico based on New Mexico's portion of the federal ARRA funding.
+We thus postulate a hypothetical investment in New Mexico of \$20 billion, whether from state funds or federal, on advanced energy technologies over one to two years.

 The next step is to identify how such a stimulus amount could be allocated across advanced energy technologies and products.
-To inform an allocation scenario we could treat as representative, rather than prescriptive, we reviewed state-specific industries, technologies, and policies in the energy sector and ongoing discussions among energy industry stakeholders with respect to interest and investment in advanced energy technologies and products.
-As with the overall level of stimulus spending, the allocation of stimulus dollars across technologies is an assumption, based on all of the above, and considering the following factors:
+To inform an allocation scenario we could treat as representative, rather than prescriptive, we reviewed state-specific industries, technologies, and policies in the energy sector, as well as ongoing discussions among energy industry stakeholders with respect to interest and investment in advanced energy technologies and products.
+As with the overall level of stimulus spending, the allocation of stimulus dollars across technologies is an assumption, based on all of the above, that considers the following factors:

-- the technical potential and feasibility of advanced energy technology development in the state; - the current status of the technologies in terms of development, commercialization, and consumer uptake; - technology economics and the current/historic level of subsidies supporting installations in the state; - the goal of spreading the stimulus across a number of technologies to promote diversity in energy resources; - the degree to which the technologies or products involve in-state manufacturing; - the potential for consumer savings and the freeing up of consumer income from lower energy bills, as well as associated benefits, such as the wide geographic dispersion of energy efficiency investments; - the extent to which public investment would require or likely induce complementary private investment; - existing laws, regulations, and policy in the energy/climate arena, and any focus on specific advanced energy technologies in the state; and - any unique technical or cost circumstances in the state related to energy supply and use in the power, transportation, and building sectors.
+- the technical potential and feasibility of advanced energy technology development in the state; - the current status of the technologies in terms of development, commercialization, and consumer uptake; - technology economics and the current/historic level of subsidies supporting installations in the state; - the goal of spreading the stimulus across a number of technologies to promote diversity in energy resources; - the degree to which the technologies or products involve or could involve in-state manufacturing; - the potential for consumer savings and the freeing up of consumer income from lower energy bills, as well as associated benefits, such as the wide geographic dispersion of energy efficiency investments; - the extent to which public investment would require or likely induce complementary private investment;

+- existing laws, regulations, and policy in the energy/climate arena, and any focus on specific advanced energy technologies in the state; and - any unique technical or cost circumstances in the state related to energy supply and use in the power, transportation, and building sectors.

-For this analysis, we decided on the following as a representative allocation of \$45 billion in total stimulus spending in Illinois across advanced energy technologies:
+For this analysis, we decided on the following as a representative allocation of \$20 billion in total stimulus spending in New Mexico across advanced energy technologies: